Qumulo/getting-started-guide/_includes/content-reuse/cnq-guide-azure/deployment-agnostic-cluster-compute-cache-resources.md

 </ul>
 {{site.data.alerts.end}}

+1. To add service endpoints to your Virtual Network, take the following steps:

+   1. In the Azure Portal, click **Virtual Network**.

+   1. On the left panel, click **Settings > Service endpoints**.

-1. Configure your Virtual Network to use the `Microsoft.KeyVault` and `Microsoft.Storage` service endpoints.
+   1. On the **Service endpoints** page, add the `Microsoft.KeyVault` and `Microsoft.Storage` service endpoints to your Virtual Network.

    {% include important.html content="It isn't possible to deploy your cluster without these endpoints." %}